octyn-yt/roll-back-dc/README.md

 3. click the dark box and click control 0

 ## Credits
-Thanks to ASCENT CHEATS for telling me about this, I didn't even notice the new ui before this.
+Thanks to Tainted (zlsb) for telling me about this, I didn't even notice the new ui before this.